Neonatal alloimmune thrombocytopenia

-occurs in somewhere between 1/800 and 1/5000 live births.
-More recent studies of seem to indicate that it occurs in around 1/600 live births in the Caucasian population.
+NAIT occurs in somewhere between 1/800 and 1/5000 live births.
+More recent studies of NAIT seem to indicate that it occurs in around 1/600 live births in the Caucasian population.

 Signs and symptoms

 The diagnosis of NAIT is usually made after an incidental finding of a low platelet count on a blood test or because of bleeding complications ranging from bruising or petechiae to intracranial hemorrhage in the fetus or newborn.

 Frequently, the reduction in platelet count is mild and the affected neonates remain largely asymptomatic.
 NAIT is the commonest cause of a very low platelet count, and the commonest cause of intracranial haemorrhage in the term neonate.

 In case of severe thrombocytopenia, the neonates may exhibit bleeding complications at or a few hours after delivery.
 The most serious complication is intracranial hemorrhage, leading to death in approximately 10% of symptomatic babies or neurologic sequelae in 20% of cases.
 80% of intracranial hemorrhages occur before birth.
 After birth the greatest risk of bleeding is in the first four days of life.